shopware/docs/guides/plugins/plugins/storefront/override-existing-javascript.md

 ## Prerequisites

-While this is not mandatory, having read the guide about adding custom javascript plugins\[PLACEHOLDER-LINK: Add custom javascript\] in the first place might help you understand this guide a bit further.
-Other than that, this guide just requires you to have a running plugin installed, e.g. our plugin from the plugin base guide\[PLACEHOLDER-LINK: Plugin base guide\].
+While this is not mandatory, having read the guide about [adding custom javascript plugins](add-custom-javascript.md) in the first place might help you understand this guide a bit further.
+Other than that, this guide just requires you to have a running plugin installed, e.g. our plugin from the [plugin base guide](../plugin-base-guide.md).

 ## Extending an existing JavaScript plugin